Queensland State Netball Centre: Basketball

 National Basketball League side the Brisbane Bullets announced they would move all home games to the centre in July 2019, ahead of the start of the season later that year.
 The arrangement with Netball Queensland allows the Bullets to base themselves in the one facility, as opposed to training and playing at separate arenas in the past.
 The centre hosted a Harlem Globetrotters exhibition in 2019.
 The Bullets have nicknamed the arena The Armoury for home matches.
 The bullets left Nissan Arena, returning to Brisbane Entertainment Centre in 2024.

-Boxing

-Various professional boxing events have also been held at the venue.
+On 4 November 2026, the Bullets will return to Nissan Arena for an NBL Ignite Cup game against the Perth Wildcats.

 Other events

 Netball Queensland has stated its intent to bring a range of indoor sporting and entertainment events to the venue.
 The Netball Centre hosted the Brisbane leg of the 2019 FIVB Volleyball Men's Nations League.
 The arena has hosted domestic indoor volleyball matches and was the site of the basketball and closing ceremony of the 2019 INAS Global Games.